instantiator/blog-source/blog-site/content/post/prototyping-opencode-tutorial-003-scaffolding/index.md

 pip install streamlit
 ```

+> [pip](https://en.wikipedia.org/wiki/Pip_(package_manager)) is the Python package manager, and the word `pip` itself stands for "pip installs packages".
+That's a recursive acronym, and... you're going to have to get used to them!
+They're everywhere in software development.

 This installs Streamlit and its dependencies into your virtual environment.

 | Package | What it does |